leap-stc/leap-stc.github.io/docs/data/data_tools.md

 ### Installation

-google-cloud-sdk may already be available in the LEAP-Pangeo Images on the JupyterHub.
+google-cloud-sdk may already be available in the Base Pangeo Images on the JupyterHub.
 If not, it can be installed in the terminal as:

 ```bash